-- Undergraduate academic record - GRE - don't panic: there is time to practice and improve - admissions committees vary greatly in how they use it - Letters of recommendation - juniors: plan to do multiple research projects.
-Independent study is ok as a backup plan: it gets a faculty member to see your potential beyond the classroom. - Statement of purpose/personal statement [next hour]
+- at least one must speak to your research potential, and the more the better - juniors: plan to do multiple research projects.
+Independent study is ok as a backup plan: it gets a faculty member to see your potential beyond the classroom.

+• Statement of purpose/personal statement [later today]